strysg/cucumber-report-for-email/README.md

 In order to use this in a service it is needed:

 1. Install dependencies with `npm install`
-2. Create a `configs.local.json` file using contents of `configs.example.json`.
+2. Create a `configs.local.json` file using contents of `configs.json`.
-3. Copy a `cucumber-report.json` file from a previous execution of cucumber test cases to this directory.

 ```json
   // example commented (all this variables can be overriden in pipeline variables)